hyperledger/aries-rfcs/concepts/0430-machine-readable-trust-frameworks/README.md

 Trust framework data structures follow [semver rules](https://semver.org):

-* A major change is one that breaks established trust, or that makes application of updated trust to old relationships questionable.
+* A major change is one that breaks the trust status of another party as a result of the change.
 Examples include:

-    * Altering the internal structure of the JSON in a breaking way.
+    * Altering the internal structure of the JSON in a breaking way, such that software can no longer process the structure.
+(Software is required to ignore fields in this structure that it doesn't understand, so simply adding things won't do this.)
     * Disallowing a formerly defined field.
     * Making a field required that used to be optional.
     * Removing a defined role or privilege, such that relationships built under an old version of the framework are no longer explainable in an updated version.